Last Updated on March 15, 2021 by Julia Wilson

 - Cats on a prescription diet to manage or treat a medical condition

 Always check the ingredients panel and avoid brands that contain xylitol, a sugar alcohol that is used as a sweetener in sugar-free products.
 Xylitol stimulates the release of insulin which leads to dangerously low blood sugar (hypoglycemia), some dogs may also develop severe hepatic (liver) insufficiency.

 Alternatives to peanut butter

 Treats and rewards can be an effective way to hide pills or as a positive reward, and there are several cat-safe alternatives to peanut butter.

-- Cheddar cheese (most cats are lactose intolerant but cheese only contains a minimal amount which should not cause stomach upset in cats)
+- Cheddar or Swiss cheese (most cats are lactose intolerant but cheese only contains a minimal amount which should not cause stomach upset in cats)

 - Fruit (blueberries, apple, raspberries, melon, banana)

 - Tinned tuna

 - Plain yoghurt